School of Medicine

 Dr. Korndorffer has published over 60 papers in peer reviewed journals, 5 book chapters and has presented at over 100 national meetings.
 Dr. Korndorffer?s clinical interests include minimally invasive surgery for gastrointestinal disorders and hernias.
 His research interests include surgical education, surgical simulation, patient safety, and patient care quality.

-Professor (Research) of Surgery (Abdominal Transplantation)
+Senior Associate Dean, Graduate Education and Postdoctoral Affairs and Professor of Surgery (Abdominal Transplantation)

 Current Research and Scholarly Interests Research Interests: 1) NK Cell Responses to EBV, 2) Exosomes in Immune Responses, 3) Plasmacytoid Dendritic Cell-Mediated Graft Prolongation, 4)Transplant Immunology